johnpuddephatt/zerowaste/src/tips/zero-waste-shops-in-leeds.md

 **[Cleen-Bees Eco Refill Station](https://www.facebook.com/Cleen-Bees-Eco-Refill-Station-103193431482344/?ref=page_internal)** – Located on Town Street in **Farsley**.
 A place to refill household, laundry detergents, soaps, shampoos, with bamboo and bee inspired products too.
 There’s also a refillable dried food section.

-**[EcoTopia](https://www.facebook.com/ecotopialeeds)** – In **Leeds' Central Arcade,** Ecotopia was one of the city’s first zero waste shops.
+**[EcoTopia](https://www.facebook.com/ecotopialeeds)** – Has two shops in Leeds, one at **Leeds' Central Arcade** and the other at **Bramley Shopping Centre.** Ecotopia was one of the city’s first zero waste shops.
 Selling dry foods, gluten free foods, pet food, home, health & beauty, reusables.
 No single use plastics.
-And If you can’t get into the shop, they also do [online deliveries](https://linktr.ee/ecoTopialeeds).  \
+And If you can’t get into their shops, they also do [online deliveries](https://linktr.ee/ecoTopialeeds).  \
 \
 **[Leeds Refills Zero Waste Shop](https://www.facebook.com/leedsrefills/?hc_location=ufi)** – Ian from The Jar Tree (a favourite amongst zero-wasters) has moved to a new premises in **Hyde Park Corner**.
 Selling refills of weigh and pay dry foods, toiletries, household cleaners, kitchen and homewares.